jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 * Select the `uart_baud_gen_rx_i0` instance, right-click on it, and select Go To Source.
 Notice that the line instantiated `uart_rx_i0` is highlighted.
 Also notice that the `CLOCK_RATE` and `BAUD_RATE` parameters are passed to the module being called.

-* Go back to the schematic, double-click on the `meta_harden_rxd_io` instance to see how the synchronization circuit is implemented using two FFs.
+* Go back to the schematic, double-click on the `meta_harden_rxd_i0` instance to see how the synchronization circuit is implemented using two FFs.
 This synchronization is necessary to reduce the likelihood of metastability.

 #### Generate the utilization and power reports